-'Bridge ninjas' gain internet fame after Nevada flood
+'Bridge ninjas' gain internet fame after Nevada flooding

 - Eddie Bauer closes downtown Seattle location

-Machine operator Jim Duncan tells the Reno Gazette-Journal (http://on.rgj.com/2jBEaku) it was fun but also nerve-wracking to spend hours in the rain, grabbing debris before it hit the bridge.
+Jim Duncan, a team member, said it was fun but also nerve-wracking to spend hours operating machinery in the rain, scooping up heavy objects before they hit the bridge, the Reno Gazette-Journal reported (http://on.rgj.com/2jBEaku ).

+“It’s like playing a video game,” he said.
+Still, “it’s a challenge every day.”

+At one point, equipment operator Steve Coltra plucked a metal picnic bench from the water.
+Co-worker Aaron Bird grabbed a storage shed.

-Officials say the men served as a first line of defense and protected aging bridge spans from extra strain.
+Officials said the men served as a first line of defense, preventing junk from piling up and putting extra strain on aging bridges.

 Information from: Reno Gazette-Journal, http://www.rgj.com